 The Longest Day...

-There is a way of taking a novel and adapting it to a feature film that expands on it, ironically enough, by removing elements of it.
+A way of taking a novel and adapting it to a feature film that expands on it, ironically enough, is by removing elements of it.
 It could be cutting out characters or altering the timeline.
-This could upset fans of the books (for example, I was always a bit disappointed that Miss Dubois was only in one scene in To Kill A Mockingbird), but on the whole they aren't missed.
+This could upset fans of the books; for example, I was always a bit disappointed that Miss Dubois was only in one scene in To Kill A Mockingbird.
+On the whol, however, they aren't missed.
 One Day, adapted for the screen by its author (David Nicholls), decided to keep close to the novel.

 We start in 1988, where Em and Dex get together for a one-night stand after graduation.
 They don't actually consummate anything, but agree to become friends.
 Over the course of the years, their lives take wildly different turns.
 Emma moves from Edinburgh to London set to be a great writer/poetess, but makes due with being a waitress at a Tex-Mex restaurant.
 There, she meets aspiring comic Ian (Rafe Spall), they shack up, she becomes a schoolteacher, they split up, and she finally writes and publishes a successful young adult novel.

 In a film version, we're stuck in a slightly more unrealistic world.
 In a book, we can imagine that their lives keep going before and after July 15; in the film it almost appears that the characters literally pick up where we last left them.
 It's almost like that between July 16 and July 14 they really did nothing except wait for July 15 to roll around.
-This is because Nicholls so slavishly kept to this schedule that it's the equivalent of slowing down at an accident to see what happened: we get glimpses but no real concrete notions of who they are or what motivates them.
+This is because Nicholls, adapting his novel, so slavishly kept to this schedule that it's the equivalent of slowing down at an accident to see what happened: we get glimpses but no real concrete notions of who they are or what motivates them.

 Take Emma and Ian's relationship.
 First, it almost looks like Ian is there just to have some sort of romantic conflict.
 Second, one never sees exactly what Emma sees in Ian or vice-versa.
 This is because, again, we only look in on them once a year.
 Somehow, I kept thinking if One Day allowed for us to go beyond one day, we might have had a film that flowed more easily.

 In the course of One Day, only 1994, 2002, and 2008 were skipped.
 I'm serious: only three years were skipped.
 Why couldn't the film skip more years?
-Why did we have to go through almost every year, sometimes to its detriment (in 1997, the only thing that happened was that Emma swam.
-That was it for 1997: quiet year that).
+Why did we have to go through almost every year, sometimes to its detriment; in 1997, the only thing that happened was that Emma swam.
+That was it for 1997: quiet year that.
 Some years are long, some years are short, but all years give us only slight ideas of who they are or why they do what they do.

 In short, One Day feels like One Century.
 We don't know why they stay in each other's lives, and at a certain point we don't care.
 By hitting them once a year, we are robbed of seeing their evolution as people or in their relationship.
 When in 2003 we hear that they had finally slept together, I just wondered WHY, WHY, WHY we as an audience we robbed of our two thwarted lovers finally consummating their relationship?

 The best way to sum up how long and sadly dull One Day ends up being is thus: when we got to 15 July 1992, I wrote in my notes, "And we've got 14 years to go".